Rounding it up

 Before we fully dive into the topic, we should clarify one thing: A savings account is different from a chequing account.
 In general, a savings account will pay a higher interest rate than a chequing account (more on this later), grounded in the idea that you’re less likely to withdraw the money in your savings account, and so your bank will reward you with a higher earning interest rate.

-Regardless of this idea, it is possible to make purchases from a savings account but it will depend on each bank’s rules.
-Many banks will limit how many transactions you can make with a savings account to still qualify for the high earning interest.
+Regardless of this idea, it is possible to make purchases from a savings account, but it will depend on each bank’s rules.
+Many banks will limit how many transactions you can make with a savings account to still qualify for the high-earning interest.

 Why do we have savings accounts?

 They’re a win-win-win for everyone involved.
-Savers get a higher return on their money than they would keeping it in a chequing account.
+Savers get a higher return on their money than they would, keeping it in a chequing account.
 The bank can trust the money deposited in savings accounts to be stable and consistent.
 Finally, the borrower can access the loan they need to make purchases like a home or to start a business.

 While this brief explanation doesn’t encapsulate all bank processes, it does show us why savings accounts earn more interest.